A detailed recollection of Liverpool 4-4 Arsenal, a Premier League classic

 Yossi Benayoun hurdles over Fabianski to retrieve the ball – there are still 40 minutes left, but it’s as if he knows what’s about to follow is going to be special.

-Arsenal are pissing around at the back and panic before gifting the ball to Kuyt, who shows why he was the best workhorse in the league with a sumptuous cross to the back post, where Benayoun defies his brittle frame and Bacary Sagna’s boot to force the ball over the line at the Kop end.
+Arsenal are pissing around at the back again and panic before gifting the ball to Kuyt, who shows why he was the best workhorse in the league with a sumptuous cross to the back post, where Benayoun defies his brittle frame and Bacary Sagna’s boot to force the ball over the line at the Kop end.

 It’s going to be good, this.